The National Curriculum for English divides the work into these areas:

 In a bid to improve the language and vocabulary development of our children, we are taking part in the Powerful Words project.
 The aim of this project is to reduce word poverty for the disadvantaged pupils in Cambridgeshire.
 This project uses Mrs Wordsmith resources to support accelerated progress in reading and writing for KS2 pupils, by extending their vocabulary.
 All children are exposed to a word a week and have access to dictionaries to expand their vocabulary further.
 The approach used is a simple and intuitive way to learn new words which will foster word consciousness and a lifelong love of words.

 Mrs Wordsmith resources are exciting and visually stunning, created by the award-winning artist behind the films Madagascar and Hotel Transylvania.

 Our approach to writing

 At Gorefield Primary Academy, we incorporate the Jane Considine model into the teaching of writing from Year 1 through to Year 6.
+This approach is adapted to support the gaps that the children have.
 Children are taught writing skills through studying a range of fiction and non-fiction texts, including the use of teacher-produced models for writing.
-In EYFS and Key Stage 1, children are encouraged to see the plot points of the texts, explore the grammar and vocabulary before applying more independent changes to the model until they can write freely with confidence.
+In Key Stage 1, children are encouraged to see the plot points of the texts, explore the grammar and vocabulary before applying more independent changes to the model until they can write freely with confidence.
 This helps them to understand the key language and layout features of different text types.
 In Key Stage 1 and 2, picture books are also used as a visual stimulus to develop vocabulary choices and composition.
 Children write as part of their work outside of English.
 Power of Reading is also used to ensure high-quality texts and shared models form the basis of our planned writing units.

 Our writing is enhanced through using resources from The Literacy Shed, Pie Corbett’s Talk for Writing, Mrs Wordsmith and The Spelling Shed.